 - 1/4 cup mayonnaise mixed with 2 tsp. dijon mustard for serving

-- Place ground turkey, breadcrumbs, egg, shallot, dijon mustard, worcestershire sauce, salt, pepper, parsley and dried red pepper flakes in a large bowl.
+- Preheat the oven to 350, and prepare a baking sheet lined with parchment paper.
+Place ground turkey, breadcrumbs, egg, shallot, Dijon mustard, Worcestershire sauce, salt, pepper, parsley and dried red pepper flakes in a large bowl.
 With clean hands, mix gently until everything is combined.
 Form into 4 patties.

-- Heat a nonstick 9 or 10" pan on medium heat with enough olive oil to lightly cover the bottom of the pan, add the four patties (don't crowd them) and cook for 7-8 minutes per side until completely cooked through and not pink, turning once.
+- Heat a nonstick 9 or 10" pan on medium heat with enough olive oil to lightly cover the bottom of the pan, add the four patties (but don't crowd them) and cook for about 2 minutes per side until lightly browned, turning once.
+Place on the prepared baking sheet.

-- Toast the hamburger buns under the broiler, then add a tablespoon or so of the mayo/mustard mixture, top with the cheesy patty, and garnish with a tablespoon (or to taste) of cranberry sauce.
-Add about 1/4 cup of fresh greens on top to finish.
+- Toast the hamburger buns under the broiler, then divide the mayo/mustard mixture on the buns, top with the turkey patty, and garnish with a tablespoon of cranberry sauce.
+Add fresh Italian Parsley on top to finish.